+We now compute the aggregate welfare effect of the tariff announcements, which is the sum of the three components in equation (13), across all announcement days: the deviation in firm values, the deviation in firm discount rates, and the deviation in tariff revenues.
 We report the impact of the tariff announcements on welfare in Table 8.
 In our baseline specification, we find that the deviation in firm value is -6.7 percent while the deviation in firm future discount rates is approximately 3.1 percent; as a result, the implied deviation in firm future cash-flows is -3.6 percent (= -6.7 + 3.1).
 Combined with the fact that the maximum increase in welfare due to higher tariff revenues is 0.6 percent, we find that the overall welfare effect of tariff announcements is -3.0 percent.
+In the rest of the section, we examine the robustness of our results, we relate our estimates to conventional measures of welfare in trade, and we compare our estimates to a difference-in-difference framework.